Larissa-Cury/E-commerceProject/README.md

     - Overall, all categories sell more in the `Sounth` region, despite `Hygiene`, which is more sold in `Downtown`.
 Here I present a filtered version of the table:

 * _Which category sells more in each region?_
  - The analysis indicates that `Food` is the #1 category in all regions, which matches the overall trend of the company (see `Sales by Category` above).
-The break down of revenue per category whihin each region can be found <a href="https://github.com/Larissa-Cury/E-commerceProject/blob/146e6b0f053f3a34a12cc6b31db8195b5f9dd808/CSV%20Files%20Extracted%20from%20SQL/results_rank_of_sales_by_region_by_category.csv" target="_blank">HERE</a>, which is the the .CSV file I extracted from the SQL query explained below.
+The break down of revenue per category within each region can be found <a href="https://github.com/Larissa-Cury/E-commerceProject/blob/146e6b0f053f3a34a12cc6b31db8195b5f9dd808/CSV%20Files%20Extracted%20from%20SQL/results_rank_of_sales_by_region_by_category.csv" target="_blank">HERE</a>, which is the the .CSV file I extracted from the SQL query explained below.

 * Further analysis:
   - It would also be interesting to examine the sales breakdown by distributor region by year.
 That is, to analyse each year individually.
 This could give insights of possible trends over the years and also guide future actions.